Roasted Leg of Lamb

 • Preheat the oven to 325˚F and line a rimmed baking sheet with foil (for easy clean up).
 Place a baking rack on top of the sheet pan and set aside.
 You can also use a roasting pan.

-• In the bowl of a food processor, add shallot, garlic, parsley, mint, olive oil, lemon zest, salt, and pepper.
+• In the bowl of a food processor, add the shallot, garlic, parsley, mint, olive oil, lemon zest, salt, and pepper.
 Process until a smooth paste forms.

-• Unroll the lamb and place on a cutting board with the inside of the roll facing up.
-Rub about half of the herb and garlic paste on the inside, then roll back up into a tight roulade.
+• Unroll the lamb and place it on a cutting board with the inside of the roll facing up.
+Rub about half of the herb and garlic paste on the inside, then roll it back up into a tight roulade.
 Use kitchen twine to truss the roast into a tight, even shape, then rub the remaining garlic and herb paste all over the outside surface of the roast.

 • Roast at 325˚F for about 30 minutes per pound, or until the internal temperature of the lamb taken with an instant read thermometer is between 135˚F and 140˚F. Remove from the oven and tent tightly with foil, shiny side down.
 Let rest for about 30 minutes.
 While the meat rests, preheat the oven to 475˚F.